r3card0/Python-Scripts/README.md

-Python Scripts
+# Python Scripts

-This is a personal project to share all python scripts that I created for various purposes
+This is a personal project to share all python scripts that I'm creating for various purposes

 Objectives: